Skip to content

 var aggregate = AggregateSpecification.For<Position>()

-.AndFilter(new PositionForAssigneeFilterSpecification(userCorrelationId))
+.AndFilter(new PositionForAssigneeFilterSpecification(userCorrelationId));

 return factory.Execute(aggregate);